readyready15728/misc/awakemud-notes.md

 all decking-related skills to the maximum.
 * 'toggle cyberdoc' to allow player cyberdocs to operate on you.
-* 'leave' vehicles to get out. gw}* Rapid Fire Ammunition in SE Seattle sells ... ammunition.
+* 'leave' vehicles to get out.
+* Rapid Fire Ammunition in SE Seattle sells ... ammunition.
 Specifically, they sell normal shotgun, submachine gun, sniper rifle, light machine gun, assault rifle and heavy pistol ammunition.
 * The Smith School of Linguistics in SE Seattle has linguasofts and practices languages the old-fashioned way too.
 * A woman in the lobby of Mitsuhama Tower practices Negotiation and Corporate